 No, so long as you are enrolled in the class and are recording the lecture for one of the permitted purposes listed in the statute.
 You have the right to record class lectures for one of three purposes: (1) your own personal educational use; (2) in connection with a complaint to the university; or (3) as evidence in, or preparation for, a civil or criminal proceeding.
 As long as you are making the recording for one of these purposes, you do not need the faculty member’s consent to record the class lecture.
 But keep in mind that recordings may not be used to engage in academic dishonesty, or as a substitution for participation in class.

-UCF has always been strongly committed to free speech – by students, employees, invited speakers and uninvited speakers.
-The university supports Florida’s Campus Free Expression Act, which allows visitors and other uninvited speakers to freely use outdoor areas of campus for expressive activities.
+UCF has always been strongly committed to free speech – by students, employees, invited speakers and visitors.
+The university supports Florida’s Campus Free Expression Act, which allows visitors to freely use outdoor areas of campus for expressive activities.

 UCF has always been committed to protecting free speech, so you should notice few, if any, changes.
 Students on our campus have always been encouraged to make their voice heard, and this legislation does not change that.
 Instead, it makes students’ free speech rights more explicit by affirmatively stating the longstanding principle that public universities may not limit access to speech based on its content.